toddsellon/SpaceCraft/README.md

 Factions are defined inside XML formated .sbc files *outside the SpaceCraft base mod*.
 Custom prefabs can also be added via XML.

 # Example
 The &lt;SpawnGroup&gt; **&lt;Description&gt;** is parsed using a Command Line syntax (separated by spaces).
 The first argument of "SpaceCraft" defines a new Faction.
 The Faction tag is the second argument.
-Optionally, an HSV color may be specified as the first argument.
+Optionally, an HSV color may be specified as the third argument.
 Also, any faction-specific parameters can optionally be defined with flags (i.e. -aggressive).

 ```xml
 <?xml version="1.0"?>